Business processes, procedures and standards

 - discussed regularly in meetings (including positive and negative feedback)

-- flexible and open to improvement
+- open to improvement

 - designed to empower and inform, rather than constrain staff